msample/gentile/README.md

     North-Shore_005.kmz	North-Shore_012.kmz	North-Shore_019.kmz	North-Shore_026.kmz	North-Shore_033.kmz
     North-Shore_006.kmz	North-Shore_013.kmz	North-Shore_020.kmz	North-Shore_027.kmz	North-Shore_034.kmz

 Plug in your GPS via USB and copy the kmz files to its /Garmin/CustomMaps/ directory.
-These maps tiles should now be displayed on you GPS when you look at that area.
+These map tiles should now be displayed on your GPS when you look at that area.

-SYSTEM REQUIREMENTS
+System Requirements
 ===================

 * python 2.7